For additional information on tuning these settings, see Section 30.4.

 CREATE TABLE AS CREATE INDEX CLUSTER COPY into tables that were created or truncated in the same transaction

-In logical level, the same information is logged as with hot_standby, plus information needed to allow extracting logical changesets from the WAL.
+In logical level, the same information is logged as with replica, plus information needed to allow extracting logical change sets from the WAL.
 Using a level of logical will increase the WAL volume, particularly if many tables are configured for REPLICA IDENTITY FULL and many UPDATE and DELETE statements are executed.

 - fsync (boolean)